jdno/f1-api/CONTRIBUTING.md

    cargo release [patch|minor|major]
    ```

-1. Push the branch and tag to GitHub, create a pull request, and wait for the
+1. Push the branch to GitHub, create a pull request, and wait for the checks to
-   checks to pass.
-If you are not an administrator, wait for a pull request
-   review.
+   pass.

 1. Go to the [releases](https://github.com/hellobits/f1-api/releases) and create
    a release for the new version.
 Copy the relevant section from the [changelog]